Ben Brush: 1895: Two-year-old season

 Under his trainer Brown, Ben Brush began racing in Louisville.
-Ben Brush won his first race at two by five lengths.
+He won his first race at two by five lengths.
 In his second start, he came home by three lengths.
 His third effort saw him gallop home ahead of Nimrod.
 Ben Brush then went to Ohio, winning the Emerald Stakes and the Diamond Stakes.

-After five wins in five starts, Ben Brush went to New York, where he came third at Sheepshead Bay but then won an overnight handicap, giving 19 pounds to his nearest rival.
+After five wins in five starts, he went to New York, where he came third at Sheepshead Bay but then won an overnight handicap, giving 19 pounds to his nearest rival.
 He then lost to the high-class Requital in the Flatbush Stakes.
 He ran out of energy for the first time in the Great Eastern Handicap but then won the Holly Handicap.

-Ben Brush was then sold to the famous gambler Mike Dwyer, who had, with his brother Philip, raced his sire Bramble, as well as the champions Hindoo, Hanover, Miss Woodford, and Luke Blackburn.
+Ben Brush was then sold to the famous gambler Mike Dwyer, who had, with his brother Philip, raced his sire Bramble as well as the champions Hindoo, Hanover, Miss Woodford, and Luke Blackburn.
 Ben Brush was the last champion to carry Mike Dwyer's colours.
 The reported sale was $18,000.
 (A race for three-year-olds, the Dwyer Stakes, held at Belmont Park since 1918, was named in their honour.)

 Now ridden by Hall of Famer Willie Simms, an African-American considered one of the greatest riders of his day, and trained by Hardy Campbell Jr., Ben Brush won six more races as a two-year-old.
 He earned $21,398 with 13 wins in 16 starts.
-He was selected Co-Champion Two-Year-Old Colt with Requital.
+He was selected as Co-Champion Two-Year-Old Colt with Requital.
 At this point, Walter Vosburgh said Ben Brush "could have beaten any three-year-old of that season."

 (Willie Simms also rode in England, where he was the first to introduce the short-stirrup style.
 After his stint in Europe, he was retained by Dwyer as his stable rider, but Simms's stature was such that he had the freedom to accept mounts from other stables as well.
-The nation's leading rider of 1893–94, he remains the only African-American jockey to have won the Derby, Preakness, and Belmont).
+The nation's leading rider of 1893–94, he remains the only African-American jockey to win the Derby, Preakness, and Belmont).